metinc/abuse/README.md

 The mouse wheel can be used for changing weapons.

 The game has almost full controller support now, there are several settings you can change in the config file:
-- ctr_aim - enable aiming with the right stick
 - ctr_cd - crosshair distance from player
 - ctr_rst_s - right stick/aiming sensitivity
 - ctr_rst_dz - right stick/aiming dead zone